gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 A hundred strides later Erileine's ears were burning.
 She was glad her mother wasn't there, although the women within earshot were laughing as hard as the men.
-When Razi started imitating voices–the squeaky Minister of Law, saying that the pigs would have to marry, and the stuttering Minister of Rumors, saying that her desk had never been so clean–the bosun had to lean against trees and hold his sides.
+When Razi started imitating voices–the squeaky Minister of Law, saying that the elephants would have to marry, and the stuttering Minister of Rumors, saying that her desk had never been so clean–the bosun had to lean against trees and hold his sides.

 "So you see," Razi finished, ducking a low-hanging branch, "You are very lucky, here on your mountain.
 You have a captain, *la*, who is